 - writing cliffhangers and using tropes in a popular market;

 - imagine how to leverage your books into other income (being a speaker, selling a course);

 - getting a book sold takes more than writing talent – you need to wear many hats.
 If you can’t do that, you will need to hire people or their services to help.

 Goal: Realizing my dream as a published author

-I’ve wanted to be published author since I was about nine years old.
-Unlike others I cannot tell you that I achieved this at age nine, fourteen, or even twenty-four.
+I’ve wanted to be a published author since I was about nine years old.
+Unlike others, I cannot tell you that I achieved this at age nine, fourteen, or even twenty-four.
 Nope.
-Instead I had to wait until technology allowed me to realize my dream.
+Instead, I had to wait until technology allowed me to realize my dream.

 For me personally, publishing fulfilled something that I wanted and I value reaching that goal very highly.

 I’ve given myself 5 years to see if I can make this a paying gig with a small income that I can use towards retirement.
 If that doesn’t happen, I will continue writing, but the author-writing gig will become officially a hobby.

 I’m okay with that because I’d rather write the stories I want to tell – rather than be forced into a box writing what is popular to sell more books.
 Since I have a spouse who is the primary earner, I have this luxury (not all do, and I understand that).
 To be clear, I’m not a total maverick, writing weird books that no one enjoys, but I didn’t go the self-publishing route to be writing trope romances.